giampaolo/giampaolo.github.io/content/blog/2025/psutil-heap-introspection-apis.md

 [test_memleaks.py](https://github.com/giampaolo/psutil/blob/1a946cfe738045cecf031222cd5078da21946af4/tests/test_memleaks.py)),
 making it a de facto **regression-testing tool**.

-It's worth noting that without inspecting heap metrics, missing calls such as `Py_CLEAR` and `Py_DECREF` often go unnoticed, because they don't affect RSS, VMS, and USS.
+It's worth noting that without inspecting heap metrics, missing calls in the C code such as `Py_CLEAR` and `Py_DECREF` often go unnoticed, because they don't affect RSS, VMS, and USS.
 Something I confirmed from experimenting by commenting them out.
 Monitoring the heap is therefore essential to reliably detect memory leaks in Python C extensions.

 ## Under the hood